aosabook/500lines/dagoba/dagoba.markdown

 [^explicit]: Some would argue it's best to be explicit all the time.
 Others would argue that a good system for implicits makes for more concise, readable code, with less boilerplate and a smaller surface area for bugs.
 One thing we can all agree on is that making effective use of JavaScript's implicit coercion requires memorizing a lot of non-intuitive special cases, making it a minefield for the uninitiated.

-Then when `state.taken` reaches `args[0]` we return `done`, sealing off the pipes before us.
+Then when `state.taken` reaches `args[0]` we return 'done', sealing off the pipes before us.
 We also reset the `state.taken` counter, allowing us to repeat the query later.

 We do those two steps before query initialization to handle the cases of `take(0)` and `take()` [^takereturn].
 Then we increment our counter and return the gremlin.